danylevych/Json/README.md

   >[!NOTE]
   >If you have or had some experience of working with the iterators in STL, it is the same, so it's must be easy to understand.
+  >
-  > But if you haven't experience in this field don't worry, I will try to explane what are the iterators, and how we can it `eat`.
+  > But if you haven't experience in this field don't worry, I will try to explane what are the iterators, and how we can it 'eat'.

   <br>

   ##### **First step into iterators**
   Iterator - is the object that provide to us ability of bypass each element in colection.

   So, now we have known definition of iterator notion.
-But for you, as i thing this is not enough, because defenitions of all notion is so boring.
-Therefore we are going to study its in some examples
+But for you, as i thing this is not enough, because definitions of all notion is so boring.
+Therefore we are going to study its in some examples.

+  But first some pictures for deep understanding what is.